antonioloison/wjsma/README.md

 To solve the `AttributeError`, you can copy the MaxPooling2D layer in the `cleverhans_utils.py` file of the `models` folder.
 Then, paste it in `picklable_model.py` of the cleverhans library code under the `GlobalAveragePool(Layer)`.
 Then delete the import `from models.cleverhans_utils import MaxPooling2D` and add `MaxPooling2D` to the this import `from cleverhans.picklable_model import Conv2D, ReLU, Softmax, MLP, GlobalAveragePool`

-To solve the `ModuleNotFoundError`, add the following lines to the top of the file that is executed by `start.py`:
+To solve the `ModuleNotFoundError`, add the following lines to the top of the file `start.py`:

 ```
 # Replace YOUR_MODEL_PATH by the path of the models folder of the form /Users/user/.../wjsma/models